 An award-winning media commentator, Emmeline has a strong and ongoing presence internationally.
 She has presented her research on The One Show (BBC1) and featured on high profile national television shows including Have I Got News For You (BBC1) and Supermarket Secrets (BBC1), Daybreak (ITV), The Wright Stuff (ITV) and BBC Breakfast (BBC1).
 She has authored opinion pieces in national newspapers such as the Sydney Morning Herald and academic blogs, as well as having her work cited in high profile publications such as WIRED magazine, Forbes (India), The Guardian and The Telegraph (UK).
 She is often a guest on national radio shows including BBC Radio 2’s Thinking Allowed and ABCs Late Night Live discussing issues related to crime, security and surveillance.

 Originally from Manchester, and a graduate of the University of Leeds, she has gained substantial experience in criminological research and teaching having been employed in the public, private and academic sectors, and on three continents.
 Dr Taylor joined the School of Arts and Social Sciences at City in 2017 having previously held positions at the Australian National University (Australia), Nanyang Technological University (Singapore), Greater Manchester Probation Trust (UK), the University of Salford, and Perpetuity Research and Consultancy International (UK), She is an Associate of the Designing out Crime (DOC) research centre at the University of Technology, Sydney and has been a Visiting Researcher at the National University of Singapore and University College London.

 Emmeline is Co-Director of the Surveillance Studies Network, and was formerly the elected state representative for the Australia and New Zealand Society of Criminology (ANZSOC).

-She is a member of the Editorial Board for Surveillance & Society, the Security Journal (Palgrave), the International Advisory Board of the Australian & New Zealand Journal of Criminology, the Advisory Board for Criminological Encounters, and on the judging panel for the Outstanding Security performance Awards (OSPAs).
+She is a member of the Editorial Board for Surveillance & Society, the Security Journal, the International Advisory Board of the Australian & New Zealand Journal of Criminology, the Advisory Board for Criminological Encounters, and on the judging panel for the Outstanding Security performance Awards (OSPAs).

 - Taylor, E. and Rooney, T. (2017).
 Surveillance Futures: Social and ethical implications of new technologies for children and young people.
 ISBN 978-1-317-04813-8.